This post may contain affiliate links. Please see my disclosure policy for details.

 The Sri Lanka south coast is home to some of the prettiest tropical beaches on this beautiful island!

-Imagine palm trees (and palm tree swings), fresh coconut water straight from the tree, beautiful blue water and white sandy beaches for days!
+Imagine palm trees (and palm tree swings), fresh coconut water straight from the tree, beautiful blue water, and white sandy beaches for days!

-I had such a wonderful time beach hopping along the coast.
+I had such a wonderful time beach hopping along the south coast.
 What’s more, it’s so easy to do!

-I decided to start my journey first in south as I was visiting during the rainy season in October (no wonder the flights were cheap!).
+I decided to start my journey first in the south as I was visiting during the rainy season in October (no wonder the flights were cheap!).

 Although it is called Colombo airport, it’s actually situated around an hour away from there.
 It’s closer to a little place called Negombo.

-You can get Visa’s on arrival and make sure you check the immigration requirements before you arrive.
+You can get visas on arrival and make sure you check the immigration requirements before you arrive.

 As I landed pretty late there were no trains running in the evening to Galle.
 Plus, as I was travelling solo I prefer not to travel at night alone.
 So, I waited until the morning and caught the train south.

-Galle is around a 2 and a half hour train ride from Colombo via the express trains.
+Galle is around a 2 and a half-hour train ride from Colombo via the express trains.
 If you haven’t reserved and are planning to buy a ticket on the day a top tip is to catch the train from the ‘Meradana’ station and NOT the Colombo Fort.

 From this station, you’re more likely to get a seat.
-For 2nd class non-reservation the train was 180 (£1) Sri Lankan Rupees.
+For 2nd class non-reservation, the train to Galle was 180 (£1) in Sri Lankan Rupees.